Emanuele-Pepe/Tesi_R_Spotify_Shiny_Tool/README.md

  Scienze Statistiche - Economia e Impresa

- R Shiny app for studying you saved tracks on spotify
+ R Shiny app for studying your saved tracks on Spotify